grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 There are two core things that we need to pay attention when using these technique:

 1. Start with the simplest implementation possible (i.e. fake it), which usually is returning a literal constant.
-Then gradually transform the code of both Statement and implementation using variables
+Then gradually transform the code of both Statement and implementation using variables.
-2. When doing it, rely on your sense of duplication between Statement and (fake) implementation
+2. When doing it, rely on your sense of duplication between Statement and (fake) implementation.

 Let's apply Fake It to the same addition example as before (I promise, for triangulation, I will give you better one).
 The Statement looks the same as before: